wzulfikar/lifelog/learning_process/react_js.md

 http://ricostacruz.com/cheatsheets/react.html

-Even though `React` is not called in script, `import React from 'react';` statement is still required as long as we have jsx inside.
+Even though `React` is not called in script, `import React from 'react'` statement is still required as long as we have jsx inside.
 Because, behind the scene, thus HTML codes inside jsx will be translated into `React.createElement({...})`.